sfigg/commercialization-public/manufacture/desktop/features-on-demand-non-language-fod.md

 An on-device diagnostic platform used via a browser.
 Installs a SSH server on the device for UWP remote deployment as well as Windows Device Portal.

+Enabling Developer Mode will attempt to auto-install this Feature on Demand.
+On devices that are WSUS-managed, this auto-install will likely fail due to WSUS blocking FOD packages by default.
+If this Feature on Demand is not successfully installed, device discovery and Device Portal can't be enabled, preventing remote deployment to the device.

 **Recommendation:** In general, don't preinstall on devices.
 If you are building an image for "developer edition" devices, where the primary market for the device is developers or users who plan on developing or testing UWPs, consider preinstalling.

-For devices that are managed by WSUS, enabling Developer Mode will attempt to auto-install this Feature on Demand, but will likely fail.
-If this Feature on Demand is not successfully installed, device discovery and Device Portal will not be enabled when Developer Mode is enabled.

 | Name | Capability Name |CAB Name |                                            CAB Size | Install size |
 |-----------|-----------------------------------|------------|--------------------------| --- |